-Systematic Investment Plan (SIP) receives great acceptance among mutual funds investors.
-An individual can purchase shares in a similar way by using a facility known as equity SIP (ESIP), offered by the brokers.
+A systematic Investment Plan (SIP) is a popular method of investing in mutual funds at regular intervals.
+Similarly, an investor can purchase or invest in shares periodically using a facility known as equity SIP (ESIP), which is offered by the brokers.
 By opting for this investment route, individuals can purchase stocks and exchange-traded funds at specific intervals.

 If you want to invest via this plan, you can choose between quantity-based SIP and amount-based SIP.